Cherokee Nation Sallisaw Creek Park

 Upcoming & Ongoing Events

-Since the First Fire: Cherokee Art
+Since the First Fire: The Living Legacy of Cherokee Art

-Until March 21, 2026
+Until May 23, 2026

 Since Cherokee people first told the story of the Water Spider who delivered the gift of fire in a vessel of her own invention, art has carried the soul of Cherokee culture.
 A new exhibit, “Since the First Fire: The Living Legacy of Cherokee Art,” explores the endurance of Cherokee artistic creation and features multiple artworks by Cherokee Nation artists illustrating its evolution through the generations.